 Treatment and prevention options

-Common ways to prevent and treat yellow tongue include brushing the tongue, increasing fiber intake, and increasing the frequency of teeth brushing.
+Brushing the tongue, increasing fiber intake, and increasing the frequency of teeth brushing help prevent and treat yellow tongue.

 Oral hygiene is an essential factor.
 The same habits and remedies that help treat yellow tongue also help prevent it.
 Common ways to treat and prevent yellow tongue include: